Winfield Bevins

 |

-The road to ministry is filled with pastors who burned out, committed moral failure or simply walked away from the ministry.
-For many, what started out as an exciting adventure ended up as a nightmare.
-Peter Drucker, who Business Week has called โ€œthe man who invented management,โ€ said the four toughest jobs in America (in…
+The road to ministry is filled with pastors who burned out, committed moral failure, or walked away from the ministry.
+For many, what began as an exciting adventure became a nightmare.
+Peter Drucker, who Business Week has called โ€œthe man who invented management,โ€ said the four toughest jobs in America (in no particular order) were:…

 Posted on February 19, 2015